CDCgov/data-exchange-fhir/source/CDC.DEX.FHIR.Function/README.md

-﻿# DEX FHIR Pilot
+﻿# Data Exchange (DEX) FHIR

-Data Exchange FHIR pilot implements the MedMorph Reference Architecture and authentication on a CDC FHIR server for clinical data.​
+DEX FHIR solution as part of the DEX platform/ingest solution.

+This was build in the Azure cloud infrastructute and it has been decomissioned.
 ​
-The first use case is NCHS Health Care Surveys
+DEX FHIR first use case was NCHS Health Care Surveys which uses $process-message ingest as detailed by respective FHIR Implementation Guide (IG).

-The pilot consists of three .NET Function Applications, Processs Message, Data Export and Data Purge
+DEX FHIR, Azure build, consists of three .NET Function Applications: Processs Message, Data Export, and Data Purge and other used Azure resources: Azure Health Data Services (FHIR Service), Azure Message Bus, and Microsoft open sourced .NET function [Azure ONC (g)(10) SMART on FHIR Sample](https://github.com/Azure-Samples/azure-health-data-and-ai-samples/tree/9e8204dd58a6d4415f93dca1f3ab53d18dfd954e/samples/Patient%20and%20Population%20Services%20G10).

 ## ProcessMessage